openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodDASH.md

 ## Importing settings that contain Pod state from an inactive Pod

-When importing settings that contain an active Pod data (that is no longer active), it will show up on the DASH tab.
-AndroidAPS will try to connect which will obviously fail.
-In this situation, you can not activate a new Pod.
+When importing settings containing data for a Pod that is no longer active, AndroidAPS will try to connect with it, which will obviously fail.
+You can not activate a new Pod in this situation.

 To remove the old Pod session “try” to de-activate the Pod.
 The de-activation will fail.
 Select “Retry”.
 After the second or third retry you will get the option to remove the pod.
 Once the old pod is removed you will be able to activate a new Pod.